Get,

 Image Source: freepik.com

-Exercising at home can be a great way to effectively manage symptoms of haemorrhoids.
-Doing regular pelvic floor exercises can prove to be a long-term solution for piles.
+Exercising at home can be a great way to manage the symptoms of haemorrhoids11.
+Doing regular pelvic floor exercises may offer long term benefits for piles.
 Strengthening your pelvic floor muscles can help empty your bowel without putting much strain.

 6. Stress Management and Good Sleep